mkollaro/taskrunner/README.md

     $ bin/taskrunner -f examples/simple.py pipeline -D task1.msg=ping

-    $ bin/taskrunner -f examples/simple.py pipeline -D GLOBAL_VAR=abc

-It can't contain any spaces, has to be in the exact format of `varname.key1.key2.key3...=newvalue`, where `varname` is a variable in the Python file you're executing and `newvalue` has to be a string.
-You can use as many levels as you want (e.g.  changing the value of a dictionary in a dictionary) and use it multiple times.
-It gets redefined immediately before the tasks get run.
+It can't contain any spaces, has to be in the exact format of `taskname.key1.key2.key3...=newvalue`, where `taskname` is either the name of the task specified in the configuration dictionary or the class name.
+If more tasks have the same name, it will get rewritten for all of them.
+For example,

+    $ bin/taskrunner -f examples/simple.py pipeline -D ExampleTask.msg=ping

+will change the message for both `task1` and `task2`, because they have the same class name.

 #### Using multiple files for the task configurations